citrusapple/Sticker/README.md

-# Sticker
+# AR Sticker
-third attempt at setup for image tracking with AR.js with A Frame
+This is an image tracking project utilizing MindAR with AFrame